rwhat357/ImmanuelNews.App/README.md

 ImmanuelNews is a site that displays the latest news according to your location.

 ### Overview
-This project is composed of two projects the frontend and the backend.
+This project is composed of two projects: the frontend and the backend.
 Each project has its own GitHub repo.
 The front-end is build with AngularJS and the backend is build with C# WebApi.

 Both projects run in Azure here: